vemonet/rdflib-endpoint/README.md

 ### 📝 Define custom SPARQL functions

+This option makes it easier to define functions in your SPARQL endpoint, e.g. `BIND(myfunction:custom_concat("start", "end") AS ?concat)`

 Create a `app/main.py` file in your project folder with your custom SPARQL functions, and endpoint parameters:

 ````python